+He has a significant media footprint.
 He hosts What’s Working in Washington, a podcast and weekly show on WFED examining innovation in one of the least understood business communities in the country.
 Jonathan’s interviews reveal how D.C. is about way more than just politics.
 It is brimming with creative people who are interesting, engaged and getting things done.
+He is also a weekly columnist in the Washington Business Journal and was previously a columnist in the Washington Post, where in each case he wrote on innovation, entrepreneurship and economic development.

 Jonathan grew up in a family of small business owners.
 His parents and grandparents desperately tried to prevent him from living an entrepreneurial life and encouraged him to become a professional instead.
 He obtained an education in economics and law (with post graduate qualifications in each) from the London School of Economics (MSc in Economics), Cambridge University (BA and MA in law), New York University (LLM) and George Washington University (BA).